-(1) Audit fees were for professional services rendered by the auditors for the audit of the Corporation's annual consolidated financial statements as well as services provided in connection with statutory and regulatory filings.
+(1) Audit fees were for professional services rendered by the auditors for the audit of the Corporation's annual financial statements as well as services provided in connection with statutory and regulatory filings.

-(2) Audit-related fees are for services related to performance of limited procedures performed by the Corporation's auditors related to interim reports.
+(2) Audit-related fees are for services related to performance of limited procedures performed by the Corporation's auditors related to interim reports, and including the review of the Corporation's June 30, 2023 interim financial statements.